allegro/allegro.tech/_posts/2018-05-22-Static-linking-vs-dyld3.md

 across different dynamic libraries and that could be a&nbsp;serious problem.
-We have created a [`check_duplicated_classes.sh`](https://gist.github.com/kam800/d9b4b986164503a13ca4c7f0a06ec7f9) script to be run as a final build phase.
+We have created a [`check_duplicated_classes.sh`](https://gist.github.com/kam800/d9b4b986164503a13ca4c7f0a06ec7f9) script to be run as a&nbsp;final build phase.

 We haven't found any other issue with this type of linking.